gsstudios/gsstudios.github.io/index.md

 DorimanX kernel:

-Current Maintainer of the branch 10.XX, 12.XX, 13.XX gsstudios @gsstudios.
+Current Maintainer of the branch 10.XX, 12.XX: @gsstudios.

-Current Maintainer of branch 8.XX chhapil @chhapil and GreekDragon @dragonGR.
+Current Maintainer of branch 8.XX: @chhapil and @dragonGR.

-Original Author and all the credits go to Dorimanx @dorimanx.
+Original Author and all the credits go to @dorimanx.

 # Source